JoshuaKimsey/Linux-StableDiffusion-Script/README.md

 If the user choose to Customize their setup, then they will be presented with these options on how to customize their Ultimate Stable Diffusion setup:

-- Update hlky's Stable Diffusion fork from the GitHub Repo
+- Update the Stable Diffusion WebUI fork from the GitHub Repo
 - Load a new Stable Diffusion AI Model ==Currently Disabled.
 Will be enabled once multiple Stable Diffusion AI Models becomes a reality.==
 - Customize the launch arguments for Ultimate Stable Diffusion (See Above)

-### Refer back to the original [guide](https://rentry.org/guitard) for useful tips and links to other resources that can improve your Stable Diffusion experience
+### Refer back to the original [guide](https://rentry.org/guitard) (potentially outdated now) for useful tips and links to other resources that can improve your Stable Diffusion experience

 ## Planned Additions
 - Investigate ways to handle Anaconda/Miniconda automatic installation on a user's system.